lilyqin7/confirmed/README.md

 ### 2. Technical Concerns for a Real Integration

--**Authentication:** Real integrations use OAuth 2.0, requiring secure token storage, refresh token handling, and scoped permissions, which are more complext than unauthenticated API calls -**Rate limiting:** Production APIs enforce strict rate limits; I'd add retry logic with exponential backoff and respect 'Retry-After' headers -**Data consistency:** External API schemas can change without notice, so I'd add versioning and defnsive deserialization to avoid breaking changes -**Security:** API keys and secrets must be stored in environmental variables or a secrets manager, never hardcodced or committed to the repo
+-**Authentication:** Real integrations use OAuth 2.0, requiring secure token storage, refresh token handling, and scoped permissions, which are more complext than unauthenticated API calls

+-**Rate limiting:** Production APIs enforce strict rate limits; I'd add retry logic with exponential backoff and respect 'Retry-After' headers

+-**Data consistency:** External API schemas can change without notice, so I'd add versioning and defnsive deserialization to avoid breaking changes

+-**Security:** API keys and secrets must be stored in environmental variables or a secrets manager, never hardcodced or committed to the repo

 ### 3. Next Steps for Production

--**Unit tests** for `GitHubService` with mocked HTTP responses -**Dependency injection** via `IHttpClientFactory` for better testability and connection management -**Configuration** via `appsettings.json` for base URLs, timeouts, and token management -**Pagination** to handle users with more than 100 repositories -**Loggin** with structured logs and retry logic for failed requests -**CI/CD pipeline** to run tets and lint on every push
+-**Unit tests** for `GitHubService` with mocked HTTP responses

+-**Dependency injection** via `IHttpClientFactory` for better testability and connection management

+-**Configuration** via `appsettings.json` for base URLs, timeouts, and token management

+-**Pagination** to handle users with more than 100 repositories

+-**Logging** with structured logs and retry logic for failed requests

+-**CI/CD pipeline** to run tets and lint on every push